“You, my friend, are a brand.”

 Barry Feldman has been saying this for three years now and his efforts to explain the concept and deliver actionable advice to develop a successful personal brand has culminated in an impressive new book, The Road to Recognition.

-The book, co-authored by Seth Price, is available now on Amazon and ships April 25.
+The book, co-authored by Seth Price, is available now on Amazon.
 Barry shared a preview copy with me (BTW, this book is pretty) and interviewed me for a series of videos that will be offered as a free bonus.
 I thought I’d turn it around and interview him.
 Here’s how that played out…

 What are the benefits of personal branding?